Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, powered by the life force of those you left behind.
-Make a Focus attack against all creatures within 5 feet of you.
+Make a Focus attack against all creatures within 1 tile of you.
 If you hit, deal 1d4 + Presence decay damage.
 Teleport to an empty tile of your choice.
-The distance that you can teleport in this way is 15 feet plus 5 feet for each creature you struck with your initial attack.
+The distance that you can teleport in this way is 3 tiles plus 1 tile for each creature you struck with your initial attack.

-If you have at least 4 stacks of decay exposure, the base distance telported is reduced to 5 feet, but you have advantage on the attack made before you teleport.
+If you have at least 4 stacks of decay exposure, the base distance telported is reduced to 1 tile, but you have advantage on the attack made before you teleport.

 ### Death Tendrils